 For contemporary Portuguese art, look no further than the Gulbenkian Foundation's Modern Art Centre, the Chiado Museum, and the Arpad Szenes / Vieira da Silva Museum.
 The Berardo Museum houses one of the world’s largest collections of modern art with works by artists such as Warhol and Picasso, and it offers free entrance.

-The local tourist office Lisboa Card provides free or reduced access to most city museums.
+The local tourist office Lisboa Card provides free access or discounts to most city museums.

 For more info click on the links below